Family photoshoots are a great way to freeze beautiful memories forever.

 The idea behind maternity shoots is to highlight that baby bump and wearing darker colours like black or navy or any other super dark colour will do the opposite.

-But the extreme end of the spectrum isn’t good either - bright neon colours will not give warmth to the photos as well.
+But the end of the spectrum isn’t good either - bright neon colours will not give warmth to the photos as well.
 Light to medium colours will look best.

 10. The Colour Wheel & the Solids